jbamuro/waccamole/README.md

 If you're totally new to soldering, SMD might be a bit tricky.
 I'd suggest picking up an interesting keyboard project (like the corne) and studying lots of youtube videos on the matter.
 Just remember to use solder with flux (kester 63/37 .031 inch leaded solder recommended), and to use a smoke absorber for your safety (Hakko FA400-04 recommended).
 When in doubt, flux flux flux.

-One way to shave a lot of time off mass producing these PCBs is to order a stencil from https://www.oshstencils.com/ Upload the gerber zip, select the side that has all the LEDs as the top stencil (wacca_ws2813_f_paste.gtp), and make frameless stainless steel 5mil.
+One way to shave a lot of time off mass producing these PCBs is to use solder paste and order a stencil from https://www.oshstencils.com/
+Upload the gerber zip, select the side that has all the LEDs as the top stencil (wacca_ws2813_f_paste.gtp), and make frameless stainless steel 5mil.
 Should cost about $50.
+Ordering the jig accessory can help as well, but you can just use other PCBs to hold the position of the one you're squeegeeing.
-Get some solder paste and apply it to the PCB using the stencil, apply the SMD components, put it in a modified oven or on top of a modified clothes iron (or maybe you can use hot air at low flow)
+Get some solder paste and apply it to the PCB using the stencil (spread over stencil and squeegee. if no stencil, careful syringing), apply the SMD components, put it in a modified oven or on top of a modified clothes iron (or maybe you can use hot air at low flow)

 Replacing the board on the touch panel